-The Research & Consulting Unit offers a wide variety of solutions with research functions that provide deep analysis, spanning from industrial to macroeconomic analysis and consulting functions that cover many fields, from specialized areas such as environment to business strategies.
+The Research & Consulting Unit offers a wide variety of solutions with research functions that provide deep analysis, spanning from industrial to macroeconomic analysis and consulting functions that cover many fields, from specialized areas such as the environment to business strategies.

-In the research field, we conduct deep investigations and wide-ranging analyses from macro-economics to industry and corporation trends, and link research and business origination function.
+In the research field, we conduct deep investigations and wide-ranging analyses from macro-economics to industry and corporate trends, and link research and business origination functions.

-In the consulting field, we also offer a wide range of functions to help solve various issues that companies face, including those regarding management / HR planning/digital transformation strategy / environment & energy and creation of new businesses, as well as social issues within the public sector, including infrastructure and health care by utilizing financial engineering and knowledge of data analytics.
+In the consulting field, we also offer a wide range of functions to help solve various issues that companies face, including those regarding management, HR planning, digital transformation strategy, environment & energy and the creation of new businesses, as well as social issues within the public sector, including infrastructure and health care.

 In addition to the acceleration of digitalization, the rapid and irreversible development of sustainability trends, such as decarbonization, resource circulation and human rights have been further diversifying our customers' needs.
-By taking initiatives such as enhancing the sophistication of research and expansion of consulting functions and by utilizing our industry, economic and social expertise, including those in relation to sustainability and digitalization, which will be the source of our enhanced competitiveness, we will intend to provide advanced and progressive value for helping address issues of our customers and of the society.
+By taking initiatives such as enhancing the sophistication of research and expansion of consulting functions and by utilizing our industry, economic and social expertise, including those in relation to sustainability and digitalization, which will be the source of our enhanced competitiveness, we intend to provide advanced and progressive value for helping address the issues of our customers and of society.